-To be eligible for partial refunds of materials and service fees, a student with-drawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$10 shall be retained to cover the cost of registration.
+To be eligible for partial refunds of materials and service fees, a student withdrawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$10 shall be retained to cover the cost of registration.
 Nonresident and foreign student tuition:

-Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits: Time limit Amount of refund (1) Before or during the first week of the semester.
-(2) During the second week of the semester.
-(3) During the third week of the semester.
-(4) During the fourth week of the semester.
-(5) During the fifth week of the semester.
-(6) During the sixth week of the semester.
-100 percent of fee 90 percent of fee 70 percent of fee 50 percent of fee 30 percent of fee 20 percent of fee Parking fee:
+Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits: Time limit Amount of refund (1) Before or during the first week of the sem (2) During the second week of the semester 90 percent of fee (3) During the third week of the semester 70 percent of fee (4) During the fourth week of the semester (5) During the fifth week of the semester 30 percent of fee (6) During the sixth week of the semester 20 percent of fee Parking fee:

 This schedule of refunds refers to calendar days, commencing on the date of the term when instruction begins: Nonreserved space per semester:

 Period Amount of refund

 1-30 days 75 percent of fee

-31-60 days 50 percent of fee

 61-90 days 25 percent of fee

 91-end of term None None

 The late registration fee is not refundable.